sanjayjonckheere/iN_iS_Tee_One/README.md

 The model formats the input image as batch size, channels, height and width as a NumPy-array in the form of BGR.
 VGG19 was trained using Caffe which uses OpenCV to load images and has BGR by default, therefore 'BGR'→'RGB' or x = x[:, :, ::-1].

 Clip the interval edges to 0 and 255 otherwise we may pick values between −∞ and +∞.
 Red, green and blue use 8 bits each, and they have integer values ranging from 0 to 255.
 256³ = 16777216 possible colours.
-The date type = uint8 = Unsigned Integers of 8 bits (there are only 8 bits of information).
+The data type = uint8 = Unsigned Integers of 8 bits (there are only 8 bits of information).
 Unsigned integers are integers without a "-" or "+" assigned to them.
 They are always non-negative (0 or positive) and we use them if we know that the outcome will always be non-negative.
 ```py
     x = x[:, :, ::-1]
     x = np.clip(x, 0, 255).astype("uint8")